mh105/method_development_SOP/README.md

 #  Method Development SOP (proposed)
-Best practices for method development in the PurdonLab
+Best practices for method development in the PurdonLab.
+Please complete the sign-in exercise after you read through this document.

 ## Table of contents
 1. [Overview](#overview)